kildealab/dicoPATH/README.md

 The research in our lab requires a large dataset of CBCT scans to model imaging changes over the course of radiotherapy.
 The previous method for obtaining these CBCTs was to export them one by one from the TPS in order to keep them organized.
 However, this process is very slow, and exporting all of the files at once per patient resulted in a large dump of unorganized DICOM files.
 Therefore, I created this sorting script to sort CBCT, planning CT, and related DICOM-RT and registration files into organized directories with the same names as they are stored in the TPS.

 #### Overview of how the sorting works
 Rather than opening each individual CT slice file, which would be very slow, the code uses the DICOM-RT Structure Set files to sort the images.
 The Structure Set file contains the label (name given in the TPS) which is used to create each image directory, and also contains a list of the CT slice UIDs it refers to, which are used to copy over the corresponding CT files.
+All remaining unsorted files (without RS files) are then sorted by Study UID and image type by opening each file individually.
 A visual representation of how the code works is shown below:

 <p align="center">
 	<img src="https://github.com/user-attachments/assets/0aca2b1e-07f0-4c30-bf26-f12b3728b02d" width="800">